 Bloomsday, one of the largest amateur running events in the world, is held every May in Spokane, a two-and-a-half-hour drive to the north.
 The Seattle to Portland Bike Ride takes off every July.

 If you like your fun closer to home, there is a 15-mile bike and running path that links Sunnyside to the neighboring towns of Grandview and Prosser.
-Washington State University–Tri-Cities, Central Washington University, Heritage University and Yakima Valley Community College are all viable options for continuing education.
+Washington State University–Tri-Cities, Central Washington University, Pacific Northwest University of Health Sciences, Heritage University, and Yakima Valley Community College are all viable options for continuing education.
 There are excellent public and private schools in Sunnyside and in other school districts nearby.

 Sunnyside, Grandview, Prosser and the rest of the Yakima Valley are all part of a culturally diverse region of over 80,000 people living between the cities of Yakima on the west and Tri-Cities on the east.

 Sunnyside, at 17,000 people, is the second largest city in Yakima County and is a retail hub for the Valley area.

 Sunnyside High School is a 3A high school (second largest classification in the state).
 Sunnyside Christian High School is a private, nondenominational religious–sponsored high school also located in our community.
 Both schools offer excellent educational opportunities for their students.
 The schools also work together on some extracurricular activities.
 Sunnyside High School is noted for excellence in drama, wrestling, orchestra, the Washington State Science Fair and other educational competitions.

 Grandview, 5 miles east of Sunnyside, has been revitalized by the location of a Wal-Mart Regional Distribution Center.
 The center has resulted in economic expansion in our area, including many new homes as well as jobs related to food processing.